19hours/sg-statutes/Acts/Human Biomedical Research Act 2015.md

 (b) the introduction of human stem cells (including induced pluripotent stem cells) into a prenatal animal foetus or animal embryo;

-(c) the introduction of human pluripotent stem cells (including induced pluripotent stem cells) into a living postnatal animal;
+(c) the introduction of human pluripotent stem cells (including induced pluripotent stem cells) into a living postnatal animal but excludes the introduction of such human pluripotent stem cells into immunodeficient mice solely for the analysis of teratoma induction;

+[S 623/2017 wef 02/11/2017]

 (d) the introduction of human stem cells (including induced pluripotent stem cells) or human neural cells into the brain of a living postnatal animal; or